LuLuEhret/flagADA4life/story_page.markdown

 ## <j>Importance of age in male and female film roles </j>

 Age plays a role in the type of film an actor plays in.
 Madison's and Jake's career path will be influenced by the age trends in the different movie genre and localisation in the world.
 Let's look at the mean actor age in some of the main movie genres for men and women.
 Jake is more likely to act in romance movies, whereas Madison will probably play in musical or romance movies.
-As they get older, the first one will have an increasing chance to play in adventure or parody movies, and the second one romantic drama or LGBT movies.
+As they get older, the first one will have an increasing chance to play in adventure, thriller or parody movies, and the second one drama, comedy or parody movies.

 ![image](/assets/img/age_genre.png)